Bluetooth speaker buying guide

 Portable Bluetooth speakers let you listen without headphones – and let your friends listen with you.
 But many of them offer other advantages, too.
 If you’re looking for portable sound, consider these options, too.

-An ultra-portable, like the Bose® SoundLink® Mini Bluetooth® speaker, is easy to take just about anywhere.
+An ultra-portable, like the Bose® SoundLink® Mini Bluetooth® speaker II, is easy to take just about anywhere.

 Ultra-portable for travel